cpressey/Nested-Modal-Transducers/README.md

 But the facilities provided by UML for this purpose do have limitations.
-The root condition here is that UML state machines inhabit an imperative, effectful paradigm: just about _anything_ can trigger arbitrary "actions" which do not have limits to their scope.
+The root condition here is that UML state machines inhabit an imperative, effectful paradigm: just about _anything_ can trigger an arbitrary "action" which does not have limits to its scope.
 So the transitioning of an inner machine may cause side-effects, and there is nothing the containing machine can do about this.